 Rosemary (Rosmarinus officinalis) is a well-known Mediterranean herb that has long been associated with hair care.
 It has potent antifungal and antibacterial properties.

 Rosemary shampoos are commercially available (although some brands contain very little actual rosemary).
 You can buy rosemary essential oil and then add a few drops to a portion of your normal shampoo before use.
 Mix in well.

-NOTE: A few people have an allergic reaction to rosemary oil.
+Allergy warning: A few people have an allergic reaction to rosemary oil.
 Test a small amount of diluted (with olive oil) rosemary oil on your skin, leaving it for a day, before using the oil on your scalp.

 Remove Dandruff Permanently with Lemon Juice

 The acidic lemon juice tends to inhibit the yeast on your scalp.
 If you consider using it for removing your dandruff, use the following procedure:

 - Squeeze a couple of lemons to get the fresh juice.